thearn/nreltraining2013/docs/recording_data.rst

 Recording Data from your Runs
 =============================================================
 Running an optimization in OpenMDAO is great, but it's not really useful unless you can record the results.
-In OpenMDAO data recording is done through a special type of object called a CaseRecorder.
-OpenMDAO comes with a number of different kinds of case recorders built into the standar library, but you could also design your own if you ahve special needs.
+In OpenMDAO, data recording is done through a special type of object called a CaseRecorder.
+OpenMDAO comes with a number of different kinds of CaseRecorders built into the standard library, but you could also design your own if you have special needs.

-From openmdao.lib.casehandlers.api you can get:
+From ``openmdao.lib.casehandlers.api`` you can get:

 * DumpCaseRecorder: Dumps all case data to stdout
 * CSVCaseRecorder: Saves all case data to csv file